HarishRajDR/memory-game/README.md

 ## Contributing

-If you'd like to contribute to "memory-game" feel free to fork the repository and submit a pull request.
+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.

 ## License